 Live sessions tend to take place once per fortnight, in the evening.
 Attendance is encouraged, but optional.
 A detailed timetable for the module will be available prior to course commencement.

 Delegates are required to complete assessments at the end of the module to demonstrate their knowledge and understanding of the module.
 Information about the assessment methods and deadlines will be made available to students soon after teaching begins.

 Funding for this module may be available via the UWS Upskilling Fund.
 The UWS Upskilling Fund is a budget for delivering training to Scottish industry sectors, provided and moderated by the Scottish Funding Council.
 To receive this funding, delegates must reside in Scotland or work for an organisation operating (with a business address) in Scotland.
-If you are successful in obtaining funding a registration fee of £50 will apply only (the full module fee is £930) and you will be provided with a discount code to use at check-out upon application.
+If you are successful in obtaining funding a registration fee of £50 will apply only (the full module fee is £930) and the funding is automatically applied to your registration following the application stage.

 If you would like to find out more about this course, Upskilling Fund eligibility or register your interest, please get in touch with our dedicated CPD team at firstname.lastname@example.org.

 Delegates should possess an appropriate Ordinary Bachelor's Degree in, for example, but not exclusively in: health; social sciences or business related field.
 Delegates must also be currently working in a health or social care environment or at least have current experience (normally within the last five years) which you can draw upon in order to meet the course's assessment requirements.